+In the performance to a visiting examiner, you will work practically as a group to perform a key extract from a play and perform either a monologue or a duologue from another play.
 In the final written exam, you will have a section focusing on a live theatre performance you have seen and a section on how you would bring part of a set text play to life on the stage as either a performer or a designer; you will also have a final section on how you would interpret a different set text as a director.